lexd0g/alexs-linux-garbage/README.md

-# alexs-linux-garbage
-personal repo for all my shitty linux garbage
+personal repo for some shit i set up after a new linux install